williamsca/bargaining-upzone/README.md

 How does bargaining between local governments and residential developers affect the housing market?

 # Memo
 Synthetic DiD regressions suggest a decline in permits *and* prices that begin about a year after PRA16.
-This pattern is consistent with a negative demand shock for single-family housing and not any story related to proffers.
+This pattern is consistent with a negative demand shock for single-family housing and possibly an increase in supply.
+Model sketch:
+- house prices pinned down by cost of marginal unit, i.e., cost of new construction
+- proffers are passed through nearly 1:1 to homebuyers, raising local housing prices
+- difficult to manipulate housing supply in short-run (zoning ordinance updates are a big push)
+- proffers are used to fund useful amenities
+- tax rates increase or public amenities decrease after lost proffer revenue
+- demand shifts in

 I find an imprecise increase in the number of 2+ unit dwellings.
 Is it possible that the reform had differential effects on single and multi-family units?
 Yes:
-- For SFD, proffers are transfer to existing homeowners to compensate for lower housing prices
-- For MFD, PRA16 is binding price ceiling that forces county to expand output?
-Effect is economically large but imprecise.
+- Alchien-Allen theorem: removing specific tax causes substitution to lower-quality housing (this could also drive down price index)
+- density exemptions (but I exclude Fairfax, Loudoun... need to look at Chesterfield!)

 # Proffer Reform Act of 2016
 Great background article: